Ex-wife accuses top Missouri GOP Senate candidate of abuse

 Once a swing state, Missouri has become more reliably Republican in recent years.
 But the race to succeed retiring Sen. Roy Blunt is nonetheless receiving national attention because some in the GOP establishment are anxious that, with the allegations released on Monday and previous scandals, Greitens would face vulnerabilities against a Democrat.
 And with the Senate evenly divided, the GOP can’t afford to lose what would otherwise be a safe seat.

-Other candidates in the race on Monday called for Greitens to drop out.
+Other candidates in the race on Monday called for Greitens to end his campaign.

 “Real men never abuse women and children.
 Period, end of story,” GOP U.S. Rep. Vicky Hartzler said in a recorded statement posted on Twitter.
 “It’s time for Eric to get out of the Senate race and to get professional help.”